xhayper/Animator/README.md

 -- Signals --

-Animator.Stopped -- Run when the animation ended Animator.DidLooped -- Run when the animation loop Animator.KeyframeReached -- On keyframe reached
+Animator.Stopped:Connect() -- Run when the animation ended Animator.DidLooped:Connect() -- Run when the animation loop Animator.KeyframeReached:Connect(keyframeName) -- On keyframe reached

 -- Globals --